basedanarki/github2fullstack/README.md

 python github2file.py https://<USERNAME>:<GITHUB_ACCESS_TOKEN>@github.com/huggingface/transformers
 ```

+(Refactoring your own things!!!🔑)

-hi i'm @basedanarki and i refactored this pretty hard. no matter what's in your target codebase, if you can access it, you should be able to pull it down and make it useful. you probably want context bloat near zero so make sure you check the txt to delete any crap that makes it in there. (compiled files are weird)
+hi i'm @basedanarki and i refactored this. no matter what's in your target codebase, if you can access it and it's basic xd, you should be able to pull it down and make it useful. we want context bloat near zero so make sure you check the txt to delete any crap that makes it in there. (compiled files are weird)

 """Check if the file is a Python, HTML, CSS, JavaScript, TypeScript, Svelte, or Rust file."""

-'''customizable file extensions'''
+'''
-github2frontend.py
+python github2frontend.py https://github.com/shadcn-ui/ui
+'''

+'''generically useful customization point'''